cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

     registration.start();
 }
 ```

+### Register your application with the Connected Devices platform

 In your main class, after **Platform** initialization, add the following code to register the application.
 Note that for the purpose of this simple example, app service providers and launch URI handler are not provided.